massoncheg/forgejo-docs/docs/admin/gitea-migration.md

 If we want to leave a copy of the Gitea data untouched (recommend in case of mistakes) the next step is to copy the existing data to the Forgejo user's home directory.
-We need to change the ownership of the files to the `forgejo` user and group too.
+We need to change the ownership of the files to the `forgejo` user and group too:

     $ cp -r /var/lib/gitea/* /var/lib/forgejo
     $ chown -R forgejo: /var/lib/forgejo/*